nasa/harmony-browse-image-generator/README.md

   This directory contains the business logic for generating GIBS compatible browse images.

-* `harmony_service_entry` - A directory containing the Harmony Service specific python code. `adapter.py` contains the `BrowseImageGeneratorAdapter` class that is invoked by calls to the service.
+* `harmony_service` - A directory containing the Harmony Service specific python code. `adapter.py` contains the `BrowseImageGeneratorAdapter` class that is invoked by calls to the Harmony service.

 * `tests` - A directory containing the service unit test suite.